 3. Specific Requirements

-The HonestGames™ web system will use HTML to format the web page elements, CSS to style the webpage elements and contents, PHP for backend functions, and SQL for database management.
+The Game Review 8™ web system will use HTML to format the web page elements, CSS to style the webpage elements and contents, PHP for backend functions, and SQL for database management.

 3.1 Functions

-The web system will display reviews for games in a blog fashion, allowing for commenting and scoring at the bottom of the review.
+The web system will display reviews for games in a blog fashion, allowing for upvoting and downvoting at the bottom of the review.
 The system will host media including text, images, and videos.
 Text will be used to convey reviews, images and videos may be embedded in the reviews to supplement them.
 The system will allow account registration and deregistration.
-Registered users will be able to create posts, delete/edit posts, and comment on posts.
+Users may create posts and reply to other posts if forum function is implemented.
 The system will be able to process user search inputs and return the requested information.
 The website layout must adhere to W3C’s guidelines.